togakangaroo/togakangaroo.github.io/_posts/2017-11-03-take-home-interviewing-tests.md

 Finally, I'm not the first person to have the thoughts above - there's been a movement in the community for a few years now to resist exactly this sort of thing.
 In fact we occasionally have interviewees balk at the mere mention of a coding exercise (because we *do* do a simple live-coding one during the interview itself).
 I then explain that I understand their concerns and that what we do is sensitive to the issue while still making sure they can actually write thought-through code.
 Seeing that we understand the pitfalls pretty much always calms candidates and the interview continues.
 If we were to start doing take-home projects, I think we'd have a lot more than this small group balking, I think that we would drop our candidate pool to a fraction of its size.

 Its not that I think this format is never a good idea - if you're a product company which needs to filter through hundreds of resumes for a couple positions, I can see how it would work.
 If you need to hire a jr dev out of college, don't care about their time, and need some sort of filter, then go for it.
 But I don't think its always a good idea.
 Not by a long shot.

+Sure, sometimes project tests are well thought through, sometimes they are relevant, and sometimes they are proven to work.
+Most of the time?
+It's laziness by the interviewer.
+They do not have a process, don't know how to invent one, and figure that judging code is the best way to find *the one*.
+It of course is not, writing code is only a small part of the job, and such a test can show a real disregard for your applicants abilities.

 -----